luciopaiva/heapify/README.md

 Host machine: Node.js 13.8.0, 2.6 GHz 6-Core Intel Core i7, 32 GB 2400 MHz DDR4 RAM.

 Operations:
-- build - build queue from scratch by providing a collection of keys and priorities, all at once;
+- build - build a queue from scratch by providing a collection of keys and priorities, all at once;
 - push - insert a single element into the queue;
 - pop - remove a single element from the queue;
 - push/pop batch - performs batches of 1k pushes followed by 1k pops;